Yasteer/Electrical-Engineering-Portfolio/PLC Projects/README.md

 # 🧠 PLC Projects Portfolio

 Welcome to my collection of PLC projects!
 This space is dedicated to showcasing automation logic and simulations developed using TwinCAT 3 and Structured Text (ST).
 Each project highlights a different aspect of control systems engineering.
+Due to the size of each project, I have created links to each project.
+Follow the links to gain access to each sample project.

 ---